offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 $$y_{i+1} = y_i +2\nabla_y f(x_i,y_i)- \nabla_y f(x_{i-1},y_{i-1}).$$

 The advantage of such algorithms is that they are quite practical.
-The problem, as discussed next, is that they are not always guaranteed to converge.
-Most of these guarantees only hold for special classes of loss functions $f$ such as concavity (see [here](https://papers.nips.cc/paper/9430-efficient-algorithms-for-smooth-minimax-optimization.pdf) and [here](https://arxiv.org/abs/1906.00331)) or [monotonicity](https://papers.nips.cc/paper/9631-solving-a-class-of-non-convex-min-max-games-using-iterative-first-order-methods.pdf), or under the assumptions that these algorithms are provided with special starting points (see [here](https://arxiv.org/abs/1706.08500), [here](https://arxiv.org/abs/1910.07512)).
+The problem, as we discuss next, is that they are not always guaranteed to converge.
+Most of these guarantees only hold for special classes of loss functions $f$ that satisfy properties such as concavity (see [here](https://papers.nips.cc/paper/9430-efficient-algorithms-for-smooth-minimax-optimization.pdf) and [here](https://arxiv.org/abs/1906.00331)) or [monotonicity](https://papers.nips.cc/paper/9631-solving-a-class-of-non-convex-min-max-games-using-iterative-first-order-methods.pdf), or under the assumptions that these algorithms are provided with special starting points (see [here](https://arxiv.org/abs/1706.08500), [here](https://arxiv.org/abs/1910.07512)).

 ## Convergence problems with current algorithms

-Unfortunately there are examples of simple functions (such as $f(x,y) = xy$) for which min-max optimization algorithms, such as GDA, may never converge to *any* point (see Figure 1, and our [previous post](https://www.offconvex.org/2020/06/24/equilibrium-min-max/) for a more detailed discussion).
+Unfortunately there are simple functions (such as $f(x,y) = xy$) for which some min-max optimization algorithms, such as GDA, may never converge to *any* point (see Figure 1, and our [previous post](https://www.offconvex.org/2020/06/24/equilibrium-min-max/) for a more detailed discussion).

 <div style="text-align:center;">
 <img src="/assets/GDA_spiral_2.gif" alt="" />